 About the Collection

 The Frank Lanning Collection at Providence College consists of the approximately eighty (80) prints that Mr. Lanning presented to members of the P.C. community over the years.
-These prints were eventually transferred to the College Archives for preservation and cataloguing.
+These prints were eventually transferred to the College Archives for preservation and cataloging.
 The artist's signature, usually Frank Lanning rather than Lanning, appears in all but one of the cartoons.

 The illustrations were relabeled and arranged by the date of the particular game or event described.
 The few that could not be so defined were labeled undated and located at the end of the Collection.
 Several games or events were the subject of more than one drawing.